IsmailTosunTnyl/ParalelProgramming/README.md

-# ParalelProgramming
+# ParallelProgramming
 Parallel programming for python

-This repository include more than one project and more than one versions of same projects
+This repository includes more than one project and more than one versions of same projects